Why Fight is a cross-platform massively multiplayer combat game. We caught up with the developers, Build on Barren, to find out more about it.

 Because building an open game world is very easy using SpatialOS, and this is the main reason.

+The biggest improvement has been game development efficiency.
 Generating code is very convenient, and this is super helpful to independent developers.
 In addition, with Unity GDK, we can set up authoritative server using both ECS and Mono, which contributes to all our features and synchronization.

 We are both surprised and enchanted by the high development efficiency that SpatialOS provides.